-Exploring Kyotos food scene without a visit to Nishiki market really isn’t possible.
-The thing to remember here is to start a little later in the day, if you are used to being in early at the farmers markets at home or the pre-dawn start at Tokyo’s fish market that is not the case here, things don’t really get going before 10 but activity continue into the late afternoon with some stores remaining open in the evening.
+Exploring Kyoto’s food scene without a visit to Nishiki market really isn’t possible.
+The thing to remember here is to start a little later in the day, if you are used to being in early at the farmers’ markets at home or the pre-dawn start at Tokyo’s fish market that is not the case here, things don’t really get going before 10 but activity continues into the late afternoon with some stores remaining open in the evening.

-A Japanese phrase I came across relatively recently is cafe-meguri or cafe hopping.
-Now this doesn’t generally mean heading to Starbucks and Doutor, it usually involves independent cafes with a unique style, kawaii decor or quirky vibe.
+A Japanese phrase I came across relatively recently is kafé-meguri (カフェ巡り) cafe hopping.
+This doesn’t generally mean heading to Starbucks and Doutor, it usually involves independent cafes with a unique style, kawaii decor or quirky vibe.

-Few new kissaten are opened today so many of them are older family operated businesses, often keeping the Showa era booth styling and mostly having more older clientelle while cafes are often modern and attract a younger following.
+Very few new kissaten open up so many of them are older, family operated businesses.
+They often have a heritage feel with the Showa era booth styling and cater to a mainly older clientele while cafes are often modern with an international feel and attract a younger following.

-A kissaten is more about a place to relax, a place for conversation, you don’t tend to stop by and ‘grab a coffee’ you stay a while and have a coffee, a tea and maybe some food.
-They will often have manga, magazines and newspapers to browse, they really have a ‘slow down and stay a while’ feel.
-Definitely something to experience and make your own preference decision.
+A kissaten is more a place to relax, a place for conversation, you don’t tend to stop by and grab a coffee you stay a while and have a coffee, a tea and maybe some food.
+They will often have manga, magazines and newspapers to browse.
+Why not try one and decide what your own preference is, cafe or kissaten?

 14. Daimaru Basement food floor

-Department stores across Japan tend to have the basement floor as a food floor, not a food hall, restaurants are usually upstairs but there is all sorts of foods to browse and buy.
-In Kyoto the big one you don’t want to miss is Daimaru on shijo-dori, just down from the Nishiki Market.
+Department stores across Japan tend to have the basement floor as a food floor, not a food hall, restaurants are usually upstairs but there are all sorts of foods to browse and buy.
+In Kyoto, the big one you don’t want to miss is Daimaru on Shijo-Dori, just down from the Nishiki Market.

-Some of the food you’ll feel is very overpriced, you might spot a boxed melon or strawberries at a mind boggling price, over US$100 for a cantelope, gulp.
+Some of the food you’ll feel is very overpriced, you might spot a boxed melon or strawberries at a mind-boggling price, over US$100 for a cantaloupe, gulp.
 These are specialty gift items for the local market, they are grown with love and care and they are perfect, they aren’t something you chop up on your breakfast cereal.

 The price is a bit higher than picking up something at 7-eleven but then the choices and quality are a step up too.
-We make frequent use of the bakery, there’s often some good sushi platter deals especially later in the day and their fabulous French style cake selection has become a guilty treat.
+We make frequent use of the bakery, there are often some good sushi platter deals especially later in the day and their fabulous French-style cake selection has become a guilty treat.
 Their individual cakes are so beautiful and perfect with a mirror glaze and detail but perfectly sized and not too rich.

-Just for clarity we have nothing against 7-eleven and other convenience store food options in Japan, we have bought and eaten from them many times including raw fish with no probems at all and they have great variety too.
+Just for clarity, we have nothing against 7-eleven and other convenience store food options in Japan, we have bought and eaten from them many times including raw fish with no problems at all and they have great variety too.